aiprincegenius13/Movie-Watchlist-App/README.md

 ## Explanation of Approach
-- Creating a carousel that can scroll throough all movies, filtered by a button by genre
+- Creating a carousel that scrolls through images andtitles of anime
-- WHen mobie is clicked, the movie desciption and relevant information is populated in a drop down
-- Movies that a user wants to watched are saved in the watchlist
-- functionality to show watched movies once checked in the watchlist
+- Search by genre
+- search by ranking
+- Search by ID
+-Create a click function to add to watchlist, watchlist will be itts own page, can delete things that are watched by clicking the watched button which automatically deletes anime.